ARMmbed/mbed-os-5-docs/docs/tools/CLI/cli-create.md

 ## Application workflow

-Mbed CLI can create and import programs based on both Mbed OS 2 and Mbed OS 5.
+Mbed CLI can create and import programs based on Mbed OS 2, Mbed OS 5 and Mbed OS 6.0.0 Preview.

 The basic workflow for Mbed CLI is to: